 Do NOT Use a Card Protector

 One of the first things I tell my new poker students is to not use card protectors, which comes as a shock to some of them.
-They vividly recall a time when the dealer mistakenly mucked their hand, costing them a ton of money, and a card protector would have saved them.
+They vividly recall a time when the dealer mistakenly mucked their poker hand, costing them a ton of money, and a card protector would have saved them.
 While it is obviously a disaster to get your hand mucked, a card protector is not the only solution to protecting your hand.

 I have never had my cards mucked when using the following method.
 Simply put your arms on both sides of your cards (with your chips and cards in between of your arms).
 It is essentially impossible for the dealer to accidentally muck your hand without reaching well into your space that is clearly designated with your arms.
 Of course, this requires you to stay in your seat while you have cards in front of you.